shdwdln/ScriptableRenderPipeline/com.unity.shadergraph/Documentation~/Normal-From-Texture-Node.md

 ## Description

-Converts a height map defined by input **Texture** in to a normal map.
+Converts a height map defined by input **Texture** into a normal map.
 UV values and sampler state can be defined by inputs **UV** and **Sampler** respectively.
 If nothing is connected to these ports they will use default values from the inputs.
 See [Port Bindings](Port-Bindings.md) for more information.

 The strength of the created normal map can be defined by inputs **Offset** and **Strength**, where **Offset** defines the maximum distance of a normal detail and **Strength** acts as a multiplier to the result.